kainino0x/Project7-Compute-Shader-Intro/README.md

 **Answer these:**

-* Parts 1 & 2: How does changing the tile and block sizes affect performance?
+* Parts 1 & 2: How does changing the grid and block sizes affect performance?
   Why?
 * Part 1: How does changing the number of planets affect performance?
 Why?
 * Part 2: Without running comparisons of CPU code vs. GPU code, how would you